UCLA research shows why immune checkpoint blockade impedes but does not stop glioblastoma progression

 Like locking the door but opening windows, an immune checkpoint therapy temporarily slows glioblastoma (GBM) progression but fails to establish an effective anti-tumor microenvironment and appears to increase molecular interactions inhibiting long-term immune response, according to studies led by a UCLA research team.

-In the Nov.
-26 issue of Nature Communications, the researchers explain why PD-1 blockade – which is effective against several other cancers – is insufficient on its own against these deadly brain tumors.
+Published online in Nature Communications, the researchers explain why PD-1 blockade – which is effective against several other cancers – is insufficient on its own against these deadly brain tumors.
 They also provide details on the immune landscape and propose future strategies and investigations.

 “Primary brain tumors, such as glioblastoma, are remarkably resistant to immunotherapy.
 In preclinical studies, immunotherapy appears to be effective, and in a previous, small, phase 1 clinical trial using anti-PD-1 therapy before tumor-removal surgery, an interferon signature was induced and length of survival increased.
 But the treatment is not curative, suggesting there are other interactions within the microenvironment that this treatment does not address,” said lead author Robert M. Prins, PhD, a researcher at the UCLA Jonsson Comprehensive Cancer Center and a tumor immunologist and professor at the David Geffen School of Medicine at UCLA.

 To identify immune-related mechanisms and interactions responsible for the limited success and ultimate failure of PD-1 blockade to stop brain tumor progression, Prins teamed up with Willy Hugo, PhD, and other colleagues from the UCLA Jonsson Comprehensive Cancer Center, several departments at UCLA Health, and the Parker Institute for Cancer Immunotherapy in San Francisco to analyze immune cell populations at the single-cell level with advanced single-cell technologies.